We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Recent bank statements.
 This includes statements showing your savings and business transactions.
 It may also include statements showing any other outstanding loans or credit cards you have with other lenders.

-Whether or not you opt for in-house financing from your clinic will depend on the type of finance that your clinic offers.
+Whether you opt for in-house financing from your clinic will depend on the type of finance that your clinic offers.
 Many clinics will offer an interest-free period on their treatment loans, usually somewhere between 6 and 12 months.
-After this initial period, however, high interest is usually charged.
+After this initial period, however, a high interest rate is usually charged.

 If you want longer to repay, or if you want the confidence that your medical repayments will not dramatically increase after the introductory period, a personal loan might be a better option for paying for your treatment.